-To scroll forward a page, use C-v and notice that the percentage changes on the black bar.
-Typical of Emacs, the reverse motion, i.e. to scroll backwards (M-v), is the same character preceded by 'M' (stands for the Meta key which is 'Esc').
+To scroll forward and backward, use Page Up and Page Down respectively and notice that the percentage changes on the bar across the bottom.
 Below are some cursor commands to try on the stories file.
 Practice them all several times before going on.